Our research on plastic pollution

 Plastic pollution pilot project

-We’re delighted this project has been given funding by the Natural Environment Research Council (NERC) for a six-month pilot project called: Co-creating Citizen Science for Reducing Plastic Contamination of Soil in Community Food Growing Spaces (REPAS).
+We were given funding by the Natural Environment Research Council (NERC) for a six-month pilot project called: Co-creating Citizen Science for Reducing Plastic Contamination of Soil in Community Food Growing Spaces (REPAS).

 Read more about the damage done by garden plastics and how to reduce plastic use in your garden.